Unamid to support rehabilitation of North Darfur road, police stations

 Groups of gunmen are still wreaking havoc and attacking people in Tawila.
 In end July, a man was killed in a raid on a village near Dubo El Omda.

-Farmers in Tawila locality, popularly known as eastern Jebel Marra, are often attacked by militant herders who want to use their farms as pasture.
+Tensions over land and pastures have often caused clashes between farmers in the region of Jebel Marra and militant herders who want to use their farms as pasture.
 Displaced who returned to their area of origin complain about new settlers who occupy their villages.

 According to Khartoum, Darfur is witnessing stability and continuous improvement after a successful disarmament campaign.

 The Minister of Defence, Ali Salim, stated in July that the Darfuri society is recovering from the effects of the war.
 There are large groups of arms holders on their way to peace, he said.

 The last troops of the UN-AU peacekeeping mission, formed in end July 2007 to bring stability to war-torn Darfur, will leave the region in 2020.

 The UN Security Council stated however in June this year that consideration should be given to “a gradual drawdown that would allow the Mission’s exit to be guided by the political and security situation on the ground so as not to create a security vacuum”.